SAP-archive/teched2020-DAT260/exercises/ex1/README.md

 ## Exercise 1.3 - Persist Projected Geometries <a name="subex3"></a>
 ---
-**Fill column `SHAPE` with geometries in srs 32630 constructed out of the existing WGS84 geometries.**
+**Fill column `SHAPE` with geometries in SRS 32630 constructed out of the existing WGS84 geometries.**

 ---

 To transform geometries from one spatial reference system into another, function [`ST_Transform`](https://help.sap.com/viewer/bc9e455fe75541b8a248b4c09b086cf5/2020_03_QRC/en-US/e2b1e876847a47de86140071ba487881.html) can be used.
-To transform the existing geometries to srs 32630 and persist the result in column `SHAPE` the following statements need to be issued.
+To transform the existing geometries to SRS 32630 and persist the result in column `SHAPE` the following statements need to be issued.

 ```sql
 UPDATE LONDON_POI SET SHAPE = "geometry_GEO".ST_Transform(32630);